staciax/valorant-discord-bot/README.md

 <!-- Inspired by Red Discord Bot -->
 <!-- https://github.com/Cog-Creators/Red-DiscordBot -->

-# Note ⚠️
+## Note ⚠️
-- will not receive updates until The new version will be finished. sorry 😭
+- will not receive updates until v4.0.0 will be finished. sorry 😭
 - `
 I'm a student and I have to divide my study time with this project.`